Less is More: DocString Compression in Code Generation: Evaluation

 Furthermore, to appraise the consistency among the three evaluators, we computed Fleiss' Kappa statistic~\cite{fleiss1971measuring, randolph2005free}.
 Fleiss' Kappa is a generalization of Cohen's Kappa that is used to measure the reliability of categorical data when there are multiple raters.
 It provides a measure of the degree to which the evaluators agree beyond what would be expected by chance.
 A Kappa value of 1 indicates perfect agreement, while a value of 0 suggests no agreement beyond chance.
 Negative values indicate agreement less than what would be expected by chance.
 In our study, a Kappa coefficient was calculated to ensure that the evaluation scores were consistent and reliable across the evaluators.

 In terms of Informativeness, the {\tool} method consistently scores higher than the other two methods across most datasets.
 This suggests that {\tool} is adept at preserving the essential information within the DocStrings even after compression.
-In addition, the high Fleiss' Kappa scores, ranging from 0.7 to 0.9, indicate a strong consensus among the evaluators regarding the Informativeness of the compressed DocStrings.
+In addition, the high Fleiss' Kappa scores, ranging from 0.5 to 0.9, indicate a strong consensus among the evaluators regarding the Informativeness of the compressed DocStrings.
 This high agreement likely stems from the objective nature of this metric, where evaluators can clearly discern whether the compressed DocString retains the necessary information from the original.

 In terms of Comprehensibility, {\tool} also shows superiority than the other two methods in Comprehensibility, indicating that the compressed DocStrings remain understandable to human readers.
 While the lower Fleiss' Kappa scores for Comprehensibility, ranging from 0.1 to 0.3, suggest that there is less consistency among the evaluators in this metric compared to Informativeness.

-This variability could be attributed to several factors: (1) Subjectivity.
+The distinct scores in evaluator agreement between Informativeness and Comprehensibility can be attributed to their fundamental differences: (1) Subjectivity.
 Comprehensibility is inherently more subjective than Informativeness, as it depends on the evaluator's personal ability to understand the compressed information.
 (2) Complexity of Docstrings.
 Some DocStrings, despite being compressed, may still contain complex information or jargon that is more challenging for some evaluators to grasp.
 (3) Diversity in Evaluator Background.
 The professional background and experience of the evaluators can influence their assessment of DocString comprehensibility.
 For instance, evaluators with specific domain knowledge might find certain terms or concepts more comprehensible.